petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-to-elasticsearch-8.md

 ## Upgrading Elasticsearch

-If you are using a rolling-restart eligible version, doing a [rolling upgrade](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/rolling-upgrades.html) is the recommended way to upgrade your Elasticsearch cluster as it minimizes downtime and eliminates the need to re-index all your data.
+If you are using a rolling restart-eligible version, doing a [rolling upgrade](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/rolling-upgrades.html) is the recommended way to upgrade your Elasticsearch cluster as it minimizes downtime and eliminates the need to re-index all your data.
 Otherwise, follow the [full cluster restart upgrade ](https://www.elastic.co/guide/en/elasticsearch/reference/8.8/restart-upgrade.html) guide.

 If you've installed a new Elasticsearch server and want to index your pre-upgrade data, most Liferay indexes can be restored by triggering a [re-index](#restart-liferay-and-re-index) from the UI, once the Liferay [database is upgraded](../../../../installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md).
 However, the Search Tuning (Result Rankings and Synonyms) indexes and any custom indexes not backed by database storage must be restored from a [snapshot of the pre-upgrade indexes](./backing-up-elasticsearch.md#backing-up-and-restoring-indexes-used-for-primary-storage).